EU foreign ministers mull Russia sanctions | DW | 13.12.2021

 The sanctioning of the Nord Stream 2 pipeline between Russia and Germany is also on the table, as well as the further targeting of Russia's state-owned defense and energy companies.
 Other contracts for natural gas could also be considered.

-However, the strongest of the measures would be more likely to be invoked if Russia actually invades Ukraine.
+However, the strongest of the measures are more likely to be invoked if Russia actually invades Ukraine.

-"We are in deterrent mode," Josep Borrell told reporters as he arrived for the meeting of EU foreign ministers.
+"We are in deterrent mode," Josep Borrell, the EU's foreign policy chief, told reporters as he arrived for the meeting of EU foreign ministers.

 "In any case, we will send a clear signal that any aggression against Ukraine will have a high cost for Russia," said Borrell, adding that the measures were being studied alongside the US and UK so that coordinated action could be taken.

-Romanian Foreign Minister Lucian Aurescu said that the Wagner Group — a Russian paramilitary organization thought to be operating in Syria, Libya, and Ukraine — was a probable target for sanctions.
+Romanian Foreign Minister Bogdan Aurescu said the Wagner Group — a Russian paramilitary organization thought to be operating in Syria, Libya, and Ukraine — was a probable target for sanctions.

 However, she said, the need for coherence should not mean a watered-down response.